Automation

 How it works

 You tell people to comment a keyword.
 When a comment lands, Ravela checks it against your trigger — the keyword, the post it’s on, and whether this person already got a response on this post.
-If it matches, two things happen in order: the optional public reply is posted on their comment, and your flow starts a DM conversation with them.
+If it matches, your flow sends its opening DM.
+Only after Instagram accepts that send does Ravela post the optional public reply on their comment.

-From the commenter’s side it feels effortless: they comment “GUIDE,” see your reply pop up under it, and find the promised message waiting in their DMs.
+From the commenter’s side it feels effortless: they comment “GUIDE,” Instagram accepts the promised message, and then your public reply appears under their comment.

 Configure the trigger